 GTU Core Doctoral Faculty

-can be completed in as little as 3 years.
+can be completed in as little as three years.

-- 45 credits of core coursework in Biblical Studies, Theology, History, Ethics Leadership, Preaching, and Pastoral Arts.
+in Biblical Studies, Theology, History, Ethics, Leadership, Preaching, and Pastoral Arts.

-- Access to The Flora Lamson Hewlett Library, a world-class theological Library (e-resources available) as well as the 26 Libraries on the UC Berkeley Campus.
+a world-class theological library (e-resources available), as well as the 26 libraries on the UC Berkeley Campus.

-BST is a founding member school of the Graduate Theological Union (GTU) – a consortium of 8 Schools, 6 Centers, 6 Affiliates, 9 Projects & Initiatives and a World-class Theological Library.
+BST is a founding member school of the Graduate Theological Union (GTU) – a consortium of eight schools, six centers, six affiliates, nine projects and initiatives, and a world-class theological library.